armory/documentation/_overview/fiat-permissions-overview.md

 * Which roles/groups have READ, WRITE, EXECUTE access to each Spinnaker Application
 * Which roles/groups have READ and/or WRITE/EXECUTE access to which CI/Build accounts

-The following image shows an example result of this exercise based on the user roles described in [Example Fiat](#example-fiat):
+The following image shows an example result of this exercise based on the user roles described in [Example Roles](#example-roles):

 ![Mapping Exercise Role Matrix](/images/fiat_overview_role_matrix.png)